Part II, chapter 3: Leave of absence returnees/leave of absence replacements

 3.2.6 Appointment to a lower-level position

-A person with a leave of absence priority entitlement who is appointed indeterminately to a lower-level position during the priority period has a reinstatement priority entitlement (PSER, section 10).
+A person with a leave of absence priority entitlement who is appointed indeterminately to a lower-level position during the priority period may be eligible for the reinstatement priority entitlement (PSER, subsection 10(1)).

 Note:

 The hiring organization must inform the PSC of the lower-level appointment by submitting a PIMS Referral Feedback Form or a PIMS Request for Priority Clearance to Appoint a Person with a Priority Entitlement.
-Once the lower-level appointment is made, the hiring organization is responsible for updating the person’s PIMS registration if they become eligible for the reinstatement priority entitlement.
+Once the lower-level appointment is made, the hiring organization is responsible for updating the person’s priority entitlement type in PIMS if they are eligible for the reinstatement priority entitlement.

 Note 1: